Ikabot-Collective/ikabot/README.md

 20. Auto-Pirate

 	This feature will run the 'Smugglers' piracy mission as many times as you need it to.
 It will also attempt to automatically solve the captcha should it be presented with one.

+21. Investigate

+	It allows you to investigate an available research.

-21. Update the Telegram data
+22. Update the Telegram data

 	It allows you to set or update your Telegram contact information.